 A: The percentage distribution can be understood by the pie chart shown below

-Q. What should be studied in SSC CGL General Knowledge section?
+Q. What should be studied in the SSC CGL General Knowledge section?

-Q. Which newspapers should be preferred while preparing for current affairs section?
+Q. Which newspapers should be preferred while preparing for the current affairs section?

 A. There are a lot of good newspapers available in the market and all of them tend to impart information.
 If a candidate is looking for to the point information which focuses on the facts, one should prefer looking up into newspapers like The Hindu, The Indian Express, Mail Today, The Times of India

 Q. What are the best apps for preparing for SSC CGL?